For Admissions, Financial Aid, and Registrar Offices:

 The EDI, JSON, PDF, and XML data modeling guidelines and specifications, definitions, and business processes are aligned and governed under PESC’s Standards Development Forum for Education.
 This alignment instills trust between different technologies, enables reliable data mapping across different technologies, and ensures data quality and integrity across different technologies.

-EDI, JSON, PDF and XML data modeling guidelines.
+EDI, JSON, PDF and XML data modeling guidelines

 The EDI, JSON, PDF, and XML data modeling guidelines and specifications, definitions, and business processes are aligned and governed under PESC’s Standards Development Forum for Education.
 This alignment instills trust between different technologies, enables reliable data mapping across different technologies, and ensures data quality and integrity across different technologies.